Roman Baths: Architecture, Daily Life, and Enduring Legacy

 Beneath the hot rooms, there was a hollow floor where fires would burn.
 Inside the caldarium, there were also pools of cold water used by bathers to cool down.
 After the caldarium, the bather would return to the tepidarium for a massage and cleaning.
 In fact, cleaning was not done by showering but by scraping the skin with a metal instrument.
 Romans typically covered their bodies in oil during the massage, and then scraped the oil off their skin with a metal tool.

 Roman baths often included large libraries where Romans could read, as well as rooms that served food.
-The illustration below shows how ornate the library at the Baths of Trajan was.
 There were even small shops set up to sell perfumes, which were used after scraping the oil from the body.
 The courtyard was usually used for exercise, and there were also rooms functioning as gymnasiums.

 Roman baths were beautifully decorated.
 Inside, there were many stunning statues and fountains.
 The floors and walls were often covered with marble and adorned with intricate mosaics, depicting trees or animals.
 Many baths had domes painted blue to resemble the sky.